TheEliteOneShot/ORACLE_SQLPLUS_Rollback_And_Release_Scripts/README.md

 1. Install **SQLPLUS**.
 2. Edit **input_variables.txt** with your preference.
-3. Execute **DDL/DDL_CURRENT_ERRORS.sql** on the target databases so that the script can keep track of which new compilation errors are present after the script is finished.
+3. Execute **DDL/DDL_CURRENT_ERRORS.sql** on the target databases so that the script can keep track of which new compilation errors are present after the script has finished.
 4. Execute **run.bat** to execute either a ROLLBACK or a RELEASE in the respective ticket folder.
 The output will be in either the RELEASE or OUTPUT folder after the script has finished.